 - 1. Fees awarded must be based on rates prevailing in the community in which the action or proceeding arose for the kind and quality of services furnished. - 2.
-No bonus or multiplier may be used in calculating the fees awarded.

-- 3. Attorneys' fees may not be awarded, and related costs may not be reimbursed, in any action or proceeding for services performed subsequent to the time of a written offer of settlement to the parent(s) or adult student if: - a.
-The offer is made within the time prescribed by Rule 68 of the Federal Rules of Civil Procedure or, in the case of an administrative proceeding, at any time more than 10 calendar days before the proceeding begins; - b.
-The offer is not accepted within 10 calendar days; and - c.
-The court or administrative hearing officer finds that the relief finally obtained by the parent(s) is not more favorable to the parent(s) than the offer of the settlement. - 4.
+No bonus or multiplier may be used in calculating the fees awarded. - 3.
+Attorneys' fees may not be awarded, and related costs may not be reimbursed, in any action or proceeding for services performed subsequent to the time of a written offer of settlement to the parent(s) or adult student if: - a.
+The offer is made within the time prescribed by Rule 68 of the Federal Rules of Civil Procedure or, in the case of an administrative proceeding, at any time more than ten calendar days before the proceeding begins; - b.
+The offer is not accepted within ten calendar days; and - c.
+The court or administrative hearing officer finds that the relief finally obtained by the parent(s) or student who is an adult is not more favorable to the parent(s) or student who is an adult than the offer of the settlement. - 4.
 Attorneys' fees may not be awarded relating to any meeting of the IEP Team unless the meeting is convened as a result of an administrative proceeding or judicial action, or at the discretion of the State, for a mediation under 34 CFR § 300.506. - 5.
 A resolution meeting shall not be considered a meeting convened as a result of an administrative hearing or judicial action and also is not considered an administrative hearing or judicial action for purposes of attorneys' fees in this section. - 6.
-An award of attorneys' fees and related costs may be made to the parent(s) or adult student who is the prevailing party and who was substantially justified in rejecting the settlement offer.
+An award of attorneys' fees and related costs may be made to the parent(s) or student who is an adult who is the prevailing party and who was substantially justified in rejecting the settlement offer.